refinedev/refine/documentation/docs/guides-concepts/notifications/index.md

 import { useForm } from "@refinedev/core";

 useForm({
+  refineCoreProps: {
     //  it will be called when the form is submitted successfully
     // By setting it to `false`, you can disable the notification.
     successNotification: (data, values, resource) => {
       return {
         message: `Successfully created ${data.title}`,
         description: "good job!",
         type: "success",
       };
     },
     // it will be called when the form is submitted with errors
     // By setting it to `false`, you can disable the notification.
     errorNotification: (error, values, resource) => {
       return {
         message: `Failed to create ${values.title}`,
         description: error.message,
         type: "error",
       };
+    },
   },
 });
 ```